pschool-in/curriculum/content/grammar/article/article-selectWord.md

 ```
 Abhi and his dad went fishing one day.
 Abhi took *the* fishing rod and his dad took some worms.
-They got on *a* small boat and set for sail.
+They got on *a* small boat and set for a sail.
 Abhi's dad drove *the* boat.
 He knows where to find *the* fish.
 Abhi liked *the* boat ride.
 Abhi put *a* worm on *the* hook of *the* fishing rod and put it in water.
 He felt *the* pole pull but when he reeled back *the* rod it was not *a* fish but *an* old can.